Battle of Chosin Reservoir: Background

 By mid-October 1950, after the successful landing at Inchon by the US X Corps, the Eighth Army breakout from the Pusan Perimeter and the subsequent pursuit and destruction of the Korean People's Army (KPA), the Korean War appeared to be all but over.
 United Nations (UN) forces advanced rapidly into North Korea with the intention of reuniting North and South Korea before the end of 1950.
-North Korea is divided through the center by the impassable Taebaek Mountains, which separated the UN forces into two groups.
+North Korea is divided down the middle by the impassable Taebaek Mountains, which separated the UN forces into two groups.
 The US Eighth Army advanced north through the western coast of the Korean Peninsula, while the Republic of Korea (ROK) I Corps and the US X Corps advanced north on the eastern coast.

 At the same time the People's Republic of China entered the conflict after issuing several warnings to the United Nations.
 On 19 October 1950, large formations of Chinese troops, dubbed the People's Volunteer Army (PVA), secretly crossed the border and into North Korea.
-One of the first Chinese units to reach the Chosin Reservoir area was the PVA 42nd Army, which was tasked with stopping the eastern UN advances.
+One of the first Chinese units to reach the Chosin Reservoir area was the PVA 42nd Army, which was to stop the eastern UN advances.
 On 25 October, the advancing ROK I Corps made contact with the Chinese and halted at Funchilin Pass, south of the Chosin Reservoir.

-After the landing at Wonsan, the US 1st Marine Division of the X Corps engaged the defending PVA 124th Division on 2 November; the ensuing battle caused heavy casualties among the Chinese.
-On 6 November, the PVA 42nd Corps ordered a retreat to the north with the intention of luring the UN forces into the Chosin Reservoir.
+After the landing at Wonsan, the US 1st Marine Division of X Corps engaged the defending PVA 124th Division on 2 November; the battle causing severe casualties to the Chinese.
+On 6 November, the PVA 42nd Corps ordered a retreat to the north with the intention of luring the UN forces to the Chosin Reservoir.
 By 24 November, the 1st Marine Division occupied both Sinhung-ni on the eastern side of the reservoir and Yudami-ni on the west side.